Breathe (The Prodigy song): In popular culture

 The song is included in a 2012 television commercial for Tooheys Extra Dry.
 Up until the 2012 PDC World Darts Championship, Dutch darts player Michael van Gerwen used the song as his walk-on theme.
-This song is also used as its theme song of the Filipino defunct public service program, Aksyon Ngayon.
+The song was also used as the theme tune of the Filipino public service program Aksyon Ngayon broadcast on DZMM during its first iteration.
+Professional wrestler Al Snow used the song as an entrance theme during his stint in Extreme Championship Wrestling.
+In episode two of Guy Ritchie's MobLand the song is used when they walk into a club.

 Remixes

 Alongside other The Fat of the Land songs, Breathe was remixed by The Glitch Mob and Zeds Dead on a sampler titled The Added Fat EP in 2012.

 In 2021, two remixes by Rene LaVice featuring RZA were released for the F9 Soundtrack.

 Camo & Krooked and Mefjus released a remix of the song in 2022 which was awarded the "Best Remix" award at the Drum & Bass Arena Awards 2022.